 Silver Hills at Fort Myers

 Silver Hills at Fort Myers, a two-building, four-to-five-story luxury apartment community to be built at 2220 West First Street, has been approved for a tax increment rebate of $12.96 million rebate of the taxes generated by the $75.524 million project in yearly installments until the total amount is reached, or until 2044 when the redevelopment area sunsets.
 To be built on a large 4.46-acre vacant parcel on West First Street along the Caloosahatchee River, the development will feature two buildings containing a total of 327 apartments.
 The units offered will be a mix of studio, one bedroom/one bath, two bedroom/two bath, and three bedroom/two bath units.
 A 580-space parking garage will be located mid-block between the two residential buildings.
 The façade of Silver Hills at Fort Myers will pay homage to the historic buildings of Fort Myers’ walkable River District core.
 Instead of looming as two large concrete buildings, they will appear to be several smaller mid-rise residences rising above the riverfront with the parking structure cleverly concealed by the living spaces.
-Silver Hills at Fort Myers will be built in two phases.
+Silver Hills at Fort Myers is being built in two phases.
 In December 2019, the developer closed on the properties for development (2220 West First Street and 1901 Altamont Avenue).
 Site work began in April 2020.
-Phase I open or substantially complete in mid-July 2021.
+Phase I is set to open when the project receives power from Florida Power & Light, and the power lines are removed.
+The Silver Hills at Fort Myers project is being advertised to potential residents under the name, Triton Cay.

 Silver Hills at Fort Myers Project Timeline & Events